Lacrymology/states/doc/intro.rst

 This repository contains only low-levels states.
 Low-level means that they only perform changes on the server itself on specific applications or the operating system itself.
 This repository alone with pillars, can't even execute salt ``state.highstate`` function.
-But, each states can be executed trough ``state.sls``.
+But, each state can be executed through ``state.sls``.
 This repository don't contains business logic, orchestration or integration.
-It need to be into an other repository.
-This allow this **common** repository to never contains client's specific changes and stays generic and usuable by everyone.
-No need to merge changes from one repo to an other one.
-These states don't contains undisclosable information.
+It need to be into another repository.
+This allows this **common** repository to never contains client's specific changes and stays generic and usable by everyone.
+No need to merge changes from one repo to another.
+These states don't contain undisclosable information.
 If a low-level state requires a client's change that can't be shared to everyone it's kept in the client's specific repository (or repositories).
-GitFS feature of Salt allow to have multiple repositories plugged together without causing any potential conflicts.
+GitFS feature of Salt allows to have multiple repositories plugged together without causing any potential conflicts.
 All repositories content are then, considered as a single flat merged file-system.